finlopes97/GourmetAdventures/TASKLIST.md

 ---

-Task: Landing Page
+* Task: Landing Page
-Date Completed: 18/05/2023
+* Date Completed: 18/05/2023
-Completed By: Kyle
+* Completed By: Kyle
-Brief: Worked on the HTML templates
+* Brief: Worked on the HTML templates

 ---

-The horizontal lines "---" are just to add some whitespace between contributions so the file is more readable.
+The horizontal lines "---" are just to add some whitespace between contributions so the file is more readable, same for the asterisks "*" on a new-line.
 This example will be deleted at the end, so place your contributions under the heading below.

 ### Team Contributions

 ---

-Task:
+* Task:
-Date Completed:
+* Date Completed:
-Completed By:
+* Completed By:
-Brief:
+* Brief:

 ---

 ---

-Task:
+* Task:
-Date Completed:
+* Date Completed:
-Completed By:
+* Completed By:
-Brief:
+* Brief:

 ---

 ---

-Task:
+* Task:
-Date Completed:
+* Date Completed:
-Completed By:
+* Completed By:
-Brief:
+* Brief:

 ---

 ---

-Task:
+* Task:
-Date Completed:
+* Date Completed:
-Completed By:
+* Completed By:
-Brief:
+* Brief:

 ---

 ---

-Task:
+* Task:
-Date Completed:
+* Date Completed:
-Completed By:
+* Completed By:
-Brief:
+* Brief:

 ---